IchZerowan/delivery-api/Readme.md

 # Delivery Api "MrsAm"

-Delivery API created for helping delivering food between some systems (server and your web application, your mobile app))
+Delivery API created for Chernihiv.It october 2021 olympiad

 - Has a lot web methods
 - Supports MySQL db

 ## Methods description
 ### Get companies
-GET method returns for you list of all companies
+GET method returns the list of all the companies

 **Request**
 ```